medavox/cv/elucid cv section.md

 ### Software Developer
 #### July 2016 - Feb 2020

+Chiefly responsible for working on the Android app (and frequently collaborating with another developer whose responsibilities sometimes included android work), however I had a myriad of other roles and responbilities

 * Developed Android app from prototype to robust product.
   Rewrote legacy and prototype code to include null safety, fallback conditions and comprehensive logging.
 * Wrote the reference implementation for our product's driver as a standalone JVM library,